 Before Beginning Treatment

-Before a patient begins the implant restoration process, we will need to determine if dental implants are the best option.
+Before a patient begins the implant restoration process, we will need to determine if dental implants are a better option than dental bridges or crowns.
 An x-ray will be taken to ensure that the candidate has healthy and sufficient jawbone mass available for implantation.
 When an individual loses their teeth, the jawbone recedes.
 If the patient does not have sufficient bone tissue available, then we will have to perform a bone grafting procedure, utilizing either synthetic material or bone taken from another part of the patient’s body.
 A healing period of five to nine months is needed before we can proceed to the implant restoration surgery.

 Defining Implant Restoration